robalford/forloop_lesson/README.md

     print("Hey " + followers[1] + "!
 It's been too long.
 Just wanted to tell you that " + compliment)
 ```

-Cool, now let's send a random compliment to every single one of your friends
+Cool, now let's send a random compliment to every single one of your friends.

 ```
 print("\nSend random compliments to all your friends\n")